Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 Nautical Heritage Elements

 Maritime wedding traditions are seafaring-inspired customs incorporating conchkonk shells, sailor’s knots, and decorated boats that reflect the Cayman Islands’ 300-year maritime history, adding CI$200-1,000 (US$250-1,250) to wedding costs.
-These elements appear in 40% of traditional Caymanian weddings, particularly in coastal communities.
+These elements are cherished in traditional Caymanian weddings, particularly in coastal communities.

 Traditional Maritime Components